rahil1202/let-him-commit/Readme.md

 ## 📝 How it works

-1. The Git-Back tool clones or creates this repository (private by default).
+1. The let-him-commit tool clones or creates this repository (private by default).
 2. It generates commits on selected dates to simulate activity.
 3. Commit messages are customizable using templates.
 4. Commits are pushed in batches to prevent rate limit issues.